seanox/spring-webdav/manual/getting-started.md

 filled with the same data instances.

 The annotations supports callbacks and expression, which will be described later.
-During initialization, primarily the mapping and path of the virtual entities are validated.
-If faults are detected, this causes a ServletException in the filter and the initialization is aborted.
-The behavior is therefore comparable to the mapping in Spring.

 If errors occur at runtime in callbacks, expressions or during automatic conversion of return values, this causes an error log entry, but processing is not interrupted.
 In this case the value `null` is used.

+Why the exception behavior?

+If one mapping is broken, all others entries in a folder will not work either.

 ## Mapping of virtual entity
 TODO: